ramirorichmand/RR10_MyStudyPlan/Week 3/Search in Rotated Sorted Array/Notes.md

 To solve this problem, you can use the following approach:

-1. Initialize two pointers, `left` and `right`, to the start and end of the array, respectively.
+1. initialise two pointers, `left` and `right`, to the start and end of the array, respectively.
 2. Perform a modified binary search by repeatedly dividing the search space in half:
    - Calculate the mid index as `mid = (left + right) // 2`.
    - Check if the target is equal to the value at the mid index (`nums[mid] == target`).
 If true, return `mid`.